 Whether you’ve made the decision to move forward with Postman load testing or just curious to see how it works, here’s an overview of what a simple load test in Postman can look like.

-Creating and Saving Requests to a Collection
+1. Create and save requests to a Collection

 First, you need to open up Postman and create a collection.
 Do this by clicking the